angular/angular/aio/content/guide/workspace-config.md

 #### Style preprocessor options

-In Sass and Stylus you can make use of the `includePaths` functionality for both component and global styles, which allows you to add extra base paths that will be checked for imports.
+In Sass you can make use of the `includePaths` functionality for both component and global styles, which allows you to add extra base paths that will be checked for imports.

 To add paths, use the `stylePreprocessorOptions` option: